DInfanger/pvaluefunctions/cran-comments.md

 ## Resubmission
-This is a resubmission.
+This is an updated version of the package.

-> Uwe Ligges
-> Do not repeat the name in the title.

-* I have removed the package name from the title.

 ## Test environments
 * Local Windows 10 install, R 3.6.0

-## R CMD check results
+## R CMD check results (--as-cran)
 There were no ERRORs, WARNINGs or NOTEs.